Early immersion (foreign-language instruction): Critical period hypothesis

+Demarcations of timeframes within the human lifespan within which individuals are most susceptible to absorbing or developing different 'faculties' is very common when it comes to breaking down several phenomena.
+These absorbent 'critical periods' or 'sensitive periods' extend to the realm of 'language acquisition' wherein it is argued that this ability is stronger during particular stages of life.
+Most often, early childhood is identified as that stage in the above context.

-Various theories have been purported as to why early childhood is the "easiest" time to learn a language — the developmental period when language seems to be "absorbed" as opposed to "learned".
+Various theories have been purported as to why early childhood is the "easiest" time to learn a language – the developmental period when language seems to be "absorbed" as opposed to "learned".
 However, much debate still remains as to how the brain acquires language, including why the brain seems to have the easiest time with it in early childhood.